grolig/pv281/slides/04-data-structures.md

     heap.push(5);
     heap.push(2);

-    // continues on next slide
+    // Continued on the next slide...
 }
 ```